Petty officer second class: Job description

-Short form naming
+Rate abbreviations

 Each rating has an official abbreviation, such as GM for gunner's mate, BU for builder, or BM for boatswain's mate.
 When combined with the petty officer level, this gives the shorthand for the petty officer's rate, such as IT2 for "information systems technician second class".
 It is common practice to refer to the petty officer by this shorthand in all but the most formal correspondence (such as printing and inscription on awards).
 Unlike most rates, the Aircrew survival equipmentman rate uses their former title of parachute rigger for abbreviation and are still referred as PRs and parachute riggers in the military community after undergoing a rating name change in 1986.

-Promotion system

-The Navy uses promotion points that they call "final multiple score" system, which considers the whole person by calculating a candidate's performance, experience, and knowledge into the individual's final multiple score.
-To advance a candidate must meet the time in rate eligibility, pass the advancement test, and have a final multiple higher than the minimum required to advance.

-Among enlisted sailors, 12 consecutive years of good conduct (categorized as no court-martial convictions and no non-judicial punishments) entitles the sailor to wear a good conduct variation of their rate insignia: the chevrons which are normally red are replaced with gold.
-The perched eagle remains silver.
-However, the high year tenure initiative mandates that a petty officer second class may only have 16 years of service.
-If a PO2 fails to make petty officer first class within that time, the petty officer is involuntarily separated for not meeting advancement requirements.
-However, this may be waived in the event the sailor holds a critical rate, Navy Enlisted Classification or security clearance.

-Uniform

-All U.S. Coast Guard petty officers wear red chevrons and red service stripes, until the rate of chief petty officer, where both chevrons and service stripes are gold.

-In the US Navy, all petty officers wear red stripes and chevrons until they reach 12 consecutive years of service with good conduct (as determined by eligibility for the Navy Good Conduct Medal as its criteria).
+Insignia color

+In the U.S. Coast Guard, all petty officers at a rank below chief petty officer wear red chevrons and red service stripes, whereas chief petty officers wear both gold chevrons and gold service stripes.
+In the U.S. Navy, under regulations in effect since 2019, all petty officers wear red stripes and red chevrons until they reach 12 consecutive years of service, at which time they begin wearing gold stripes regardless of their specific rank or of any disciplinary history; before the 2019 change in regulations, gold stripes indicated 12 or more uninterrupted years of good conduct in service.